MoneyFox/MoneyFox/README.md

 ### Tools
 We use Visual Studio 2015.
 If you use resharper please ensure to use the settings in the repository for this project.

-If you don't have a Xamarin Subscription, you may apply for an open source license directly at Xamarin.
-[Application Formula](https://resources.xamarin.com/open-source-contributor.html)

-NOTE: I assume they will only offer this to contributors of an open source project.

 ### Contact
 Feel free to contact me.
-Just write me a mail or join our gitter chat.
+Just write me a mail or even better join our slack channel.

+### Sponsoring
+The development of this app is supported by [Apply Solutions](http://www.apply-solutions.ch/).